GamerSoft24/Software/Programs.md

 [**Realtek:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Realtek)

-1 -> [Realtek AC97:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Realtek/AC97/Realtek%20AC97.exe) Realtek High Definition Audio Driver is the most popular sound driver for Windows systems, and it helps manage surround sound, Dolby and DTS sound systems on your computer.
-You need this driver for your audio device to even work on the PC – so uninstalling it would create serious audio errors.
-(Description found on Google)
+1 -> [Realtek AC97:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Realtek/AC97/Realtek%20AC97.exe) Realtek AC97 Driver is the most popular sound driver for Windows systems, and it helps manage surround sound, Dolby and DTS sound systems on your computer.
+This driver will only work if your motherboard has a PC'97 audio interface.
+Using the wrong driver will/could create serious audio errors.

 [**Roblox:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Roblox)